LeeKaiXuan/PSS_CookBook/docs/Array/Methods.md

 ---
+title: Array Methods
-title: 8.8.2.2 Arrays methods
+description: 8.8.2.2 Array methods
-description: Methods are defined for arrays.
-status: Stable
 ---

-# 8.8.2.2 Array methods
+# Array Methods
 Methods that do not modify contents (e.g., `size()`, `sum()`, `to_list()`, `to_set()`) may be used in **activity**, **constraint**, and **covergroup**. <br>
 ## function int `size()`: {#array_methods_to_size}
 === "Template"